ykakarap/kubecon-na-22-capi-lab/lifecycle-hooks.md

 Let's change our extension server's behavior to send a "blocking response" when it receives a `BeforeClusterDelete` event.

-The extension server is pre-configured to always send a "allow response".
+The extension server is pre-configured to always send an "allow response".
 Let's change this so that the extension server now sends a "blocking response" to the `BeforeClusterDelete` event.

 ```bash
 kubectl patch configmap -n ns-lifecycle-hooks docker-cluster-lifecycle-hooks-test-extension-hookresponses --patch-file yamls/extension/block-patch.yaml
 ```

-Now, let's delete the cluster.
+Now, let's try to delete the cluster.

 ```bash
 kubectl delete -n ns-lifecycle-hooks cluster docker-cluster-lifecycle-hooks --wait=false